We have ten days to go, one more Monday. School work will just be about finished now.

 Here’s to next year, when he gets to do it all again, when you can continue to teach him like you have done this year, to push him to reach his potential, in twelve months time he maybe your mini me but he may also have the skills to make the move on much easier.

-I know you have done it with your team .
+I know you couldn’t have done it without the rest of the staff in the class .